romance-ii/romance-ii/README.md

 # Romance Ⅱ MMORPG Game System

+## Update: 2016

+This code is in a very particular state of flux.

+The Romance core code is being deconstructed into the new codebase using a mesh networking protocol, cross-compiled to JavaScript.
+This is a fairly massive paradigm shift, and a good amount of the utility code is being totally abandoned.

+On the other hand, this is still being used in unit tests and for development of some things that don't yet work or are not useful in the cross-compiled environment.
+This is the sort of stuff that you might fire up in a REPL and run interactively to test things, or recently, to translate knowledgebases for the AI system.

+Eventually, this whole codebase will end up ported over to the Violet Volts version, and this repo will either be closed out or merged down or … something.

+## If you're not us …

+This is still some nifty AGPL code, although with all the submodules and dependencies and weird build rules, it's not really in a nice portable form right now.
+But get in touch if you think you'd like to use it, and we'd be more than happy to try to walk you through the layers of crazy.

+# The older rules

 ## What does it do?

 *Romance* is a server platform  (and, with this release, we're beginning